metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_cluster_v2_manifest.md

 Required:

 - `image` (String) Image is the metrics image to be used to collect metrics.
-No validation is carried out as this can be any arbitrary repo and tag.
+No validation is carried out as this can be any arbitrary repo and tag. enabled must be set to true, when image is provided.

 Optional:

 - `authorization_secret` (String) AuthorizationSecret is the name of a Kubernetes secret that contains a bearer token to authorize GET requests to the metrics endpoint
 - `enabled` (Boolean) Enabled is a boolean that enables/disables the metrics sidecar container.
+This must be set to true, when image is provided.
 - `refresh_rate` (Number) RefreshRate is the frequency in which cached statistics are updated in seconds.
 Shorter intervals will add additional resource overhead to clusters running Couchbase Server 7.0+ Default is 60 seconds, Maximum value is 600 seconds, and minimum value is 1 second.
 - `resources` (Attributes) Resources is the resource requirements for the metrics container.
 Will be populated by Kubernetes defaults if not specified. (see [below for nested schema](#nestedatt--spec--monitoring--prometheus--resources))